What is a small business insurance policy?

-Last updated: January 1
+Last updated: October 2023

-What does small business insurance cover?
+What does a small business insurance policy cover?

 Business property coverage

 Keep in mind that business property coverage will be subject to a deductible and limits.
-You can typically choose your property coverage limits based on the estimated cost to repair, rebuild or replace your business's property.
-But, if your losses exceed the coverage limit you chose, you'll then need to pay out of pocket to get your business up and running again.
+You can typically choose your limits based on the estimated cost to repair, rebuild, or replace your business's property.
+But, if your losses exceed the coverage limit you chose, you'll need to pay the remaining costs out of pocket to get your business up and running again.

 General liability coverage

 A BOP usually includes general liability coverage (sometimes called commercial general liability, or CGL).
 If a visitor is injured at your business, or one of your employees damages someone else’s property and you're found liable, general liability coverage may help pay for the injured party's medical expenses or property repairs.
 It may also help pay for legal costs if you're taken to court over an accident that occurred at your business.

 Commercial general liability insurance is also subject to a coverage limit.
 That means if an injured person's medical bills exceed your coverage limit, you may have to cover the rest on your own.